TrainedTrex/sgp4go/README.md

 ## Implementation Notes

 This is a direct translation from the original SGP4/SDP4 implementation by David vallado and Dr. TS Kelso.
-The code maintains the same algorithms and numerical precision as the original while taking advantage of Go's type safety and error handling.
+The code maintains the same algorithms and numerical operations as the original while taking advantage of Go's type safety and error handling.

 ## License